kxxt/slides/slides/electron-riscv-porting/slides.md

 <img src="/perfcmp.jpg" width="640px" style="float: left;margin-right: 1em;">

 ( The benchmark was ran inside qemu-user.
 Coincidentally qemu emulates the `/proc/cpuinfo` file that is the core part of this perf regression. )

 ---

+# Some TODOs

+- Investigate some segfaults that happens from time to time when running VSCodium.
+- Migrate the Continuous Delivery infrastructure to Docker.
+- Automate the process of minor/patch version updates.
+- Continue to keep up with the upstream release cycle.

+---
 layout: center